THE FARMER AND THE CHEESEMAKER

 In 2005 she was invited to speak at the joint conference for the Association for Food and Human Values Society (AFHVS) and the Association for the Study of Food and Society (ASFS).

 Then in August of 2011 she founded Lakin’s Gorges Cheese, naming the company to recognize her love of beauty of Ithaca.
 She became a Maine-licensed cheesemaker and went to work creating her line of creamy, rich cheeses.
-She moved to her own facility in Waldoboro in 2016 and as of 2022 is making the cheese exclusively with her own cows milk.
+She moved to her own facility in Waldoboro in 2016 and is making the cheese exclusively with her own cows milk.

 In 2016, Downeast Magazine named Lakin’s Gorges Cheese the Editor’s Choice for Best Cheesemaker.
 In 2019, Yankee Magazine named her Rockweed cheese one of the 10 Best Foods in New England.
 In 2022, Rockweed won Best in Class in the Soft Ripened, Flavored category of the World Championship Cheese Contest.